-St Jerome’s legacy is the Bible as we know it.
-While he did not personally select the Biblical canon, he did translate the books which eventually did become canon, into the vernacular (or “vulgar”) Latin of his time (hence, his translation is called the Vulgate).
-For a thousand years, his late-classical Latin version of the Bible was “the” Bible, for most of Christianity.
+St Jerome’s legacy is nothing less than the Christian Bible as we know it.
+While he did not personally select the Biblical canon, he did translate the books which eventually did become the Catholic and Orthodox canon, into the vernacular (or “vulgar”) Latin of his time (hence, his translation is called the Vulgate).
+For a thousand years, his late-classical Latin version of the Bible was “the” Bible, for most of Christendom.
 A man of letters (which one would expect of a polyglot), Jerome also commented on doctrinal issues.

-Jerome was born and reared in Pannonia, just north of Dalmatia.
-(This ancient Roman province is now divided between Serbia, Hungary, Slovenia, Slovakia, and Bosnia.)
+Jerome was born and reared in Stridon, in eastern Dalmatia (roughly, modern Croatia).
 Here, the eastern and western worlds met.
-Both Latin and Greek were spoken here, and it appears that Jerome was bilingual from childhood.
-As Pannonia in his time had stronger ties to the west than the east (which was not always the situation), Jerome and the rest of his generation tended to favor Latin, and Roman influence, over Greek and Hellenic influence.
+Both Latin and Greek were spoken here; as far as is known, Jerome was bilingual from childhood.
+As Dalmatia in his time happened to have stronger ties to the west than the east (which was not always the situation), Jerome and the rest of his generation tended to favor Latin, and Roman influence, over Greek and Hellenic influence.

-Jerome brought this to the attention of the Pope, who was alarmed and commissioned him to set things right.
-He began by assembling the Latin texts of what we know as the New Testament and attempted to make sense of them, piecing the books together like a puzzle.
-He didn’t feel the need, except on a few occasions, to refer back to the Greek while he was working on the New Testament; apparently he considered the Greek texts to be a poor guide (for the reasons stated above).
+Jerome brought this to the attention of Pope Damasus I, who was alarmed and commissioned him to set things right.
+He began by assembling the Latin texts of what we know as the New Testament (the New Testament portion of Vetus Latina) and attempted to make sense of them, piecing the various portions of books he acquired together like a puzzle.
+He didn’t feel the need, except on a few occasions, to refer back to the Greek while he was working on the New Testament; apparently, he considered the Greek texts to be a poor guide (for the reasons stated above).

-Later, he turned to our Old Testament books, beginning with the late 1st millennium BCE translations of Judaic scripture into Greek (works known collectively as the Sepatuagint).
+Later, he turned to our Old Testament books, beginning with the late 1st millennium BCE translations of Judaic scripture into Greek (works known collectively as the Septuagint).
 These proved problematic, also.
 There were different versions of the Septuagint in Jerome’s time.
-Furthermore, the translation had not been done all at once — the first five books, the Pentateuch or Torah, had been translated first, in the middle of the 3rd century BCE; others were translated in groups later on, some not until the early 1st century BCE.
-And the translations were done all around the east; the Torah first, in Alexandria by a single team of scholars, the rest in blocks elsewhereby any number of translators.
+Furthermore, translations hadn’t been done all at once — the first five books, the Pentateuch or Torah, had been translated first, in the middle of the 3rd century BCE but the rest were translated in groups later on, some not until the early 1st century BCE.
+And the translations were done all around the East; the Torah first, in Alexandria by a single team of scholars, the rest in blocks elsewhere by any number of translators.

 Thus, portions of the Septuagint were written in several dialects of Greek, influenced by time and locale.
 Jerome tried to make sense of it nevertheless, but ultimately gave up, deciding the Old Testament books could only properly be translated from the original Hebrew.